US Federal Reserve cuts interest rates for the first time since December

 Markets respond

-As of 2pm in New York (18:00 GMT) US markets are trending upwards.
-The Nasdaq is about even with the market open, the S&P 500 is up 0.2 and the Dow Jones Industrial Average is up by 1 percent.
+As of 3pm in New York (19:00 GMT), US markets are mixed.
+The S&P 500 slumped by 0.6 percent and the Nasdaq by 1 percent, but the Dow Jones Industrial Average is up 0.4 percent.